Commitment to Equity, Diversity and Inclusion

 ECU recognizes the urgent importance of fostering a research ecosystem that reflects the diversity of the broader Canadian population.
 Only when measures to cultivate equity, diversity and inclusion are foundational to a research environment can that environment be in a position to lead the country in advancing innovation, nurturing tomorrow's leaders, and generating dynamic, systemic change.

-By engaging with EDI principles, ECU's research programs are better able to reflect and serve the interests of Canada's diverse population.
+By committing to engaging in EDI-centred practices across our operations, policies, and hiring plans, ECU's research programs are better able to reflect and serve the interests of Canada's diverse population.

 The university has reaffirmed its commitment to increasing equity, diversity and inclusion on campus by endorsing the Dimensions Charter.
 Find out more on our Dimensions Charter webpage.